 Managers are invited to the Joint Pensions Committee periodically.
-Their views about the prospects for each asset class over a specified time horizon are recorded following their attendance and these views are examined at subsequent meetings and at quarterly meetings with Council Officers held at managers' offices.
+Their views about the prospects for each asset class over a specified time horizon are recorded following their attendance and these views are examined at subsequent meetings and at quarterly meetings with Council Officers held at managers' offices (or virtually where necessary).
 Monitoring of managers within the London CIV is carried out by the London CIV and Council Officers, the latter including direct interaction facilitated by the CIV.